-Other options ordered with this car and added when it was assembled in the Dearborn, MI plant include: MagicAire heater / defroster ($85), Radio ($95), electric clock ($15) and fender skirts.
+Other options ordered with this car and added when it was assembled in the Chester, PA plant include: MagicAire heater / defroster ($85), Radio ($95) and electric clock ($15).

 Had you have ordered a back then it would have cost you $2,047 for the base six cylinder.
 Ford produced 142,629 of them for the ’56 model year making it the 2rd most popular of the Fairlane Series.